ubinexus/sonic-utilities/doc/Command-Reference.md

   Total number of entries 18
   ```

-  - Optionally, you can specify a VLAN ID or interface name in order to display only that particular entries
+Optionally, you can specify a VLAN ID or interface name in order to display only that particular entries

-- Example:
+- Examples:
   ```
   admin@sonic:~$ show mac -v 1000
   No.    Vlan  MacAddress         Port